What Incentives Will Work in Your Community?

 Incentives offered to developers to build with sprinklers can reduce construction costs and increase profitability.

-Incentives Can Be Offered in Jurisdictions Without Home Fire Sprinkler Code Requirements and Be Tailored to Every Situation
+Incentives Can Be Offered in Jurisdictions With or Without Home Fire Sprinkler Code Requirements and Be Tailored to Every Situation

-In jurisdictions without home fire sprinkler code requirements, AHJs can work with planners, builders and developers to provide cost-saving trade ups or incentives when the entire development is protected with home fire sprinklers.
+In jurisdictions without home fire sprinkler code requirements, Developers can work with AHJs to provide cost-saving trade ups or incentives when the entire development is protected with home fire sprinklers.
+They can also be offered even if there is a sprinkler requirement.

 Trade ups or incentives often allow better utilization of land and infrastructure cost savings.
 They can include: